psylinse/stream-hubspot-chat-transcript/README.md

 <script src="https://gist.github.com/isaidspaghetti/78ab29744d5c3d93d735a1a81d1b83e0.js"></script>

-Your HubSpot Account can now be accessed through this API key.
+Your HubSpot account can now be accessed through this API key.

 ### Create a custom HubSpot property for a chat transcript